-This is the 100th post I’ve published so I thought I’d celebrate the occasion by writing about the meaning of work.
+I’m celebrating the 100th post I’ve published with this look at the meaning of work.

 It’s a challenging task because what we call work has changed dramatically in the last generation.
 Just as when the factory was born, the technological revolution and globalization of the last thirty years is transforming work and its meaning.

 Work is still essentially defined as “doing.”
 We still look for external results to define the success of our work.
 While the concept of intrinsic reward is acknowledged as a useful contributing component for the final work product, it still isn’t considered as valuable in and of itself.
 This varies if we’re self employed but the measurement of the value of our work is still largely defined by the marketplace.

 Hundreds of millions of us still toil at hard labor, often without rights, benefits, decent working conditions and fair pay.
 How do these workers, often working in the shadows, derive “meaning” from their work?

 Tragically, too many workers in the 21st century are laboring in 19th century conditions.
 In 2008, in the largest immigration raid in U.S. history, officials swept into a meatpacking plant in Iowa and arrested three hundred and eighty-nine workers.
 Fifty seven children, as young as thirteen were among those found working at the plant.
 Often working seventeen hour shifts in close quarters with sharp knives, the workers were earning $5 – $6 an hour.

 In a more recent spotlight on worker abuse, the Oscar nominated film, The Help, told the story of the plight of domestic workers in the pre-Civil Rights era of the American South.
 While many facets of the interwoven stories told in The Help are moving and inspiring, criticism of the film’s omission of the rapes and sexual abuse many female domestics endured is justified.